logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* BUG: portfolio need to use call_id SELL to REMOVE coins (currently ADD coins): FIXED

-* add error message for listing files that didn't load; DONE.

 * write a comparison of recommendations from yesterday: how did they do today?

 * add a transfer protocol for coins (instead of dollars)